-In conceptual cognition, a conventional object that corresponds to the items that would fit in a category that is the appearing object (snang-yul) of that cognition.
-Literally, the object to which a concept "clings."
-In conceptual cognition, such an object is equivalent to the object existing as cognitively taken ('dzin-stangs-kyi yul).
+In conceptual cognition, a form of physical phenomenon that can only be cognized by mental consciousness and which represents the items that would fit in the category that is the appearing object (snang-yul) of that cognition.
+Literally, an object that "clings" to a basis clung to (zhen-gzhi, a basis conceptualized about).
+In conceptual cognition, the conceptually implied object is equivalent to the object existing as cognitively taken ('dzin-stangs-kyi yul).
 Non-conceptual cognitions do not have conceptually implied objects.

 Tibetan: ཞེན་ཡུལ། zhen-yul